alireza-dehghan-nayeri/breast-cancer-diagnosis/README.md

 3: A frontend App for android devices which uses the json file to draw dynamic form and be used to show the risk of cancer to users

-4: A data mining method to preprocess, classify and predict the risk of cancer by using local and foreign breas cancer data
+4: A data mining method to preprocess, classify and predict the risk of cancer by using local and foreign breast cancer data

 5: A paper to determine and find the best method of data mining for this specific task which increase the accurecy of prediction